Stress–energy tensor: Belinfante–Rosenfeld stress–energy tensor

 In the presence of spin or other intrinsic angular momentum, the canonical Noether stress–energy tensor fails to be symmetric.
 The Belinfante–Rosenfeld stress–energy tensor is constructed from the canonical stress–energy tensor and the spin current in such a way as to be symmetric and still conserved.
 In general relativity, this modified tensor agrees with the Hilbert stress–energy tensor.

 Gravitational stress–energy

-By the equivalence principle, gravitational stress–energy will always vanish locally at any chosen point in some chosen frame, therefore gravitational stress–energy cannot be expressed as a non-zero tensor; instead we have to use a pseudotensor.
+Since by the equivalence principle, gravitational stress–energy will always vanish locally at any chosen point in some chosen frame, gravitational stress–energy cannot be expressed as a non-zero tensor; instead, we have to use a pseudotensor.

 In general relativity, there are many possible distinct definitions of the gravitational stress–energy–momentum pseudotensor.
 These include the Einstein pseudotensor and the Landau–Lifshitz pseudotensor.
 The Landau–Lifshitz pseudotensor can be reduced to zero at any event in spacetime by choosing an appropriate coordinate system.